-F50% BRP (the harvest rate was 6.35% for 2018).
-Since 2009 BRPs have become more conservative, i.e. F45% in 2009 and F50% since 2010.
-In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
-In SSEI only an annual longline survey is conducted to provide biological data as well as relative abundance information.
+In the SSEI Subdistrict, the 2020 annual harvest objective (AHO) was set at 259.7 mt, a 3% reduction from 2019.
+For SSEI, an annual longline survey is conducted to provide biological data as well as relative abundance information.
 Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
 There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population; consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
-Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events (Contact Rhea Ehresmann).
+Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events.
+There were several negative indicators that contributed to the reduction in AHO, including decreased survey and fishery CPUE, truncation of the population age structure, and suppressed spawning stock biomass (Contact Rhea Ehresmann).